murdams2402/HELIOS_Spectroscopy/README.md

 In order to visualise the spectrum, click once on the `Launch Spectrometer` button.
 If nothing happens, make sure that your spectrometer is properly connected to your computer.

-## Spectral analysis codes
+## Spectral analysis scripts

 Some of the codes you may find in this repository have nothing to do with the actual implementation of the interface.
 In fact, they are usefull for some qualitative spectral analysis and data acquiremnets from the spectra seen by the OceanInsight spectrometers.
-Feel free to use these codes by changing the plots, taking more raw data measurments, etc. The scripts used to acquire data are:
+Feel free to use these codes by changing the plots, taking more raw data measurments, etc. The scripts used to acquire data are the following
 * `background.py`
 * `intensities.py`
 * `line_ratio.py`

-and the ones used to analyse the data are:
+and the ones used to analyse the data are the following

 * `doppler_broadening.py`
 * `intensity_and_height_experiment.py`
 * `light_profile.py`
 * `line_ratio_analysis.py`
+* `temperature.py`

+> [!NOTE]
+> When analysing data, the `.gitignore` file will not you to add any JupyterNotebook file to the repository.